The measure of a life is not what that life accomplishes but rather the impact that life has on others.

 The people in your life want that same validation.
 In fact, every single person you will ever meet shares this common desire.
 They want to know they matter.

-Mattering a universal human need, and it’s one you have the opportunity to satisfy.
-But that depends on if the people in your life can answer, “yes” to the following questions:
+Mattering a universal human need.
+First, you need to fully accept that you matter, and then its incumbent on you to pass this message along.
+Would the people in your life can answer, “yes” to the following questions:

 - Do you see me?